Coral-Imaging/cgras_settler_counter/Human_in_the_loop.md

 **Prerequisite:** *Assuming the annotated data exits on CVAT as polygon shapes.*
     If data is as a mask in cvat, then the `poly_to_mask.py` script can be used to convert to polygon shapes (export as cvat 1.1 and import as cvat1.1)
 1. Export the job/task dataset in the COCO1.0 format.
 2. To create the yolo labels run the `cvatcoco_to_yolo.py` script.
 Making sure to update the file location and names as nessary.
+Also it can fill in any blank annotation files (just read the note before use).
-3. The `cvatcoco_to_yolo.py` script can also split the data and fill in any blank annotation files (just read the note before use).
+3. The `splitfiles.py` script can split the data.
     If the data needs to be sliced for training with sahi or at high resolutions, use `tiling_images.py`
 4. Manually create a `.yml` file specifing these locations, [cgras_20230421.yml](https://github.com/Coral-Imaging/cgras_settler_counter/blob/main/segmenter/cgras_20230421.yaml) is an example of this.
 5. Run `train_segmenter.py` script making sure to update the yml file.